prashant9394/helm-charts/jobs/tagent-aas-mgr/README.md

-tagent aas manager
+trust agent aas manager
 ===========

-A Helm chart for creating service account for tagent aas manager
+A Helm chart for creating service account for trust agent aas manager

 ## Configuration

-The following table lists the configurable parameters of the tagent aas manager chart and their default values.
+The following table lists the configurable parameters of the trust agent aas manager chart and their default values.

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |